 The legislature is an organ of the government which is empowered to make laws and oversee the administration of the government.
 There are two kinds of legislatures prevalent in the world, i.e. unicameral and bicameral.
-The unicameral legislature, as the name suggests, is the system of the government where a single central unit has got the wholesole right to make laws and decide upon government policies.
+The unicameral legislature is the system of the government where a single central unit has got the wholesole right to make laws and decide upon government policies.

 Content: Unicameral Vs Bicameral Legislature